knabben/blog/content/posts/netpol-win/README.md

 ### Bringing up the Windows node

-It's required to have at least `Windows Server 1909 (AKA 19H2 build 18362.1049 or greater), with Docker service enabled``
+It's required to have at least:

+* `Windows Server 1909 (AKA 19H2 build 18362.1049 or greater), with Docker service enabled``

 So we are using the `windows-server-1909-dc-core-for-containers-v20210212` machine, connect with RDP:

-image

 So you will be able to run ommand as Administrator using powershell.
 Magically following the instructions on ProjectCalico tutorial will add the node on your cluster: